 Methods

 The algorithm developed to fit Equation 3 is demonstrated with four data sets.
-The first data set is the fork lengths (mm) and decimal ages (the number of opaque zones observed on otolith thin sections plus the proportion of the year after the designated birthdate) from 215 Bonito (Sarda australis) sampled from commercial landings as detailed in Stewart et al. (2013).
+The first data set is the fork lengths (mm) and decimal ages (the number of opaque zones observed on otolith thin sections plus the proportion of the year after the designated birthdate) from 215 Australian bonito (Sarda australis) sampled from commercial landings as detailed in Stewart et al. (2013).
 Stewart et al. (2013) fit Equation 2 to these data but constrained C to not exceed 1.
 These data were chosen to illustrate how Equation 3 may provide a better and more appropriate fit then when the boundary condition of C=1 is returned for Equation 2.
-The remaining three data sets are for invasive Eastern Mosquitofish (Gambusia holbrooki) from southern France to southern Spain detailed by Carmona-Catot et al. (2014).
+The remaining three data sets are for invasive Eastern mosquitofish (Gambusia holbrooki) from southern France to southern Spain detailed by Carmona-Catot et al. (2014).
 Standard lengths (mm) were measured for each fish and annual ages were estimated from length frequencies and analysis of scales, with decimal ages determined from capture date and estimated birth dates for a cohort.
 Carmona-Catot et al. (2014) fit Equation 2, without constraining C, to fish from ten locations.
 Data from three locations were chosen to be examined here to demonstrate how Equation 3 fits relative to Equation 2 with varying estimates of C (i.e., site 2 had C much greater than 1, site 4 had C only slightly greater than 1, and Site 9 had C much less than 1).

 We used the “port” algorithm in the nls() function in R (R Development Core Team 2016) to estimate the parameters for both Equations 2 and 3 for all four data sets.
-For Equation 2, L∞ and K were constrained to be positive, ts was constrained to be between 0 and 1, and C was constrained to be positive for the Mosquitofish data and between 0 and 1 for the Bonito data.
+For Equation 2, L∞ and K were constrained to be positive, ts was constrained to be between 0 and 1, and C was constrained to be positive for the mosquitofish data and between 0 and 1 for the Australian bonito data.
 For Equation 3, L∞ and K' were constrained to be positive and ts and NGT were constrained to be between 0 and 1.
 The function with the lowest Akaike Information Criterion (AIC) value was chosen as the best fit model for each data set.
 Confidence intervals for each parameter were the 2.5% and 97.5% percentile values of non-parametric bootstrap parameter estimates computed with the nlsBoot() function from the nlstools package (Baty et al. 2015) in R.

 Results